 How to choose a projector under $300

 - Decide if you need built-in streaming.
-The Emotn N1 (Netflix-licensed) and XGIMI MoGo 2 have real smart-TV apps; the ViewSonic, WeWatch, and TMY need a $30 streaming stick or phone mirroring.
+The NexiGo PJ40 Pro (Google TV), Emotn N1 (Netflix-licensed), and XGIMI MoGo 2 have real smart-TV apps; the WeWatch and TMY need a $30 streaming stick or phone mirroring.

 - Budget for a screen.
 A 1.0–1.1 gain matte white screen noticeably improves the image over a bare wall — see our best projector screen guide.